Super-Guesser/ctf/2021/pbctf 2021/README.md

 <iframe src="//example.org"></iframe><c<cke:encoded></cke:encoded>ke:encoded>%3Ciframe src="//example.com"
 ```

-Then you can open an iframe or redirect to froala or ckeditor with XSS payload in url in that iframe.
+Then you can open an iframe or redirect to froala or ckeditor with XSS payload in the url.
 This approach is apparently unintended.

 ## In the End